-Deploy your app to a simulator
+Deploying your app to a simulator

 You can deploy your app to a BlackBerry 10 Device Simulator using the SDK web tool or the command line.
 The tool builds your app in debug mode, then installs and launches it on the simulator.

 - Make sure your BlackBerry 10 Device Simulator is running.